Boudica: 20th century – present

-Boudica was once thought to have been buried between platforms 9 and 10 in King's Cross station in London.
+Boudica was once thought to have been buried at a place which lies now between platforms 9 and 10 in King's Cross station in London.
 There is no evidence for this and it is probably a post-World War II invention.
 At Colchester Town Hall, a life-sized statue of Boudica stands on the south facade, sculpted by L J Watts in 1902; another depiction of her is in a stained glass window by Clayton and Bell in the council chamber.

 Boudica was adopted by the suffragettes as one of the symbols of the campaign for women's suffrage.
 In 1908, a "Boadicea Banner" was carried in several National Union of Women's Suffrage Societies marches.
-She appears as character in A Pageant of Great Women written by Cicely Hamilton, which opened at the Scala Theatre, London, in November 1909 before a national tour, and she was described in a 1909 pamphlet as "the eternal feminine... the guardian of the hearth, the avenger of its wrongs upon the defacer and the despoiler".
+She appears as a character in A Pageant of Great Women written by Cicely Hamilton, which opened at the Scala Theatre, London, in November 1909 before a national tour, and she was described in a 1909 pamphlet as "the eternal feminine... the guardian of the hearth, the avenger of its wrongs upon the defacer and the despoiler".

 A "vocal minority" has claimed Boudica as a Celtic Welsh heroine.
 A statue of Boudica in the Marble Hall at Cardiff City Hall was among those unveiled by David Lloyd George in 1916, though the choice had gained little support in a public vote.
 It shows her with her daughters and without warrior trappings.

-Permanent exhibitions describing the Boudican Revolt are at the Museum of London, Colchester Castle Museum and the Verulamium Museum.
+Permanent exhibitions describing the Boudican Revolt are at the Museum of London, Colchester Castle Museum and the Verulamium Museum in St Albans.
 A 36 miles long distance footpath called Boudica's Way passes through countryside between Norwich and Diss in Norfolk.